-One of the items I’m always on the lookout for is cereal.
+One of the items I’m always on the lookout for at the grocery store is cereal.
 We go through so much between my oldest kid eating it in the middle of the night, my youngest kid who carries a bag around and eats it like potato chips.
 We also include it in snack mix for when we go hiking or for movie nights.

 Did you know you can make some fantastic crafts using cereal boxes?
 I’m going to show you how to make cereal box pull-string piñatas.
 These are perfect for summer parties, Shark Week, and movie nights.

 - Cereal box